tscully/sysdig-onprem-oscp/README.md

 # sysdig-onprem
-Deploy Sysdig On Prem in Openshift
+Instructions to deploy SysdigCloud On Prem in Openshift

 1- Create project sysdigcloud